Shaping the Borough Draft Local Plan 2020 – 2035 consultation Click to get info

 Statement of community involvement Click to get info

-The statement of community involvement (SCI) sets out how the council intends to involve the local community and stakeholders in producing planning policy documents and in considering planning applications.
-The latest version was adopted on 9 December 2014.
+We have prepared the Statement of Community Involvement (SCI).
+This document provides detailed guidelines on how the council will look to engage with the local community and stakeholders in producing planning policy documents and in considering planning applications.

 Monitoring reports Click to get info